David Costa (footballer, born 2004)

-David José Soares Oliveira Furtado Costa (born 12 January 2004) is a Cape Verdean professional footballer who plays as an attacking midfielder for Chaves.
+David José Soares Oliveira Furtado Costa (/pt/; born 12 January 2004) is a professional footballer who plays as an attacking midfielder for Süper Lig club Eyüpspor in Turkey.
 Born in Portugal, he plays for the Cape Verde national team.

 Club career

 Costa is a product of the youth academies of AD Quinta da Luz, Juventude Horta Nova FC, Amavita FC, Real S.C., Benfica, Tondela and Torreense.
 Debuting with Torreense in the Liga Portugal 2 in 2023, he signed a professional contract with the club on 1 August 2024 until 2027.

+On 27 January 2026, Costa was sent on a six-month loan to fellow Liga Portugal 2 side Paços de Ferreira, with an optional buy-option.

 International career

 Born in Portugal, Costa is of Cape Verdean descent.
 He was called up to the Cape Verde national team for a set of friendlies in May 2025.